papers-in-systems/website/README.md

 registration: # link to the tito page for this session (get from Ruth)
 date: # full date (YYYY-MM-DD) of the session
 miro: # name of high resolution PDF export from Miro board.
 This should be the same name as the corresponding session markdown document.
-slug: # Summary for upcoming page.
+slug: # Summary paragraph for upcoming page.
 ---

 description / excerpt / abstract of the paper